burriach/edlab/content/authors/judith-sole/_index.md

 ---

 Judith Solé is a technician for the ECOFONTS project, supervised by Dr. Marcos Fernández Martínez.
 During her MSc studies, her research was focused on post-fire regeneration patterns of forest ecosystems.
 She later specialized on studying riparian and lentic biodiversity and riverbank asessment.
-The ongoing research she will be involved in investigates the role of global change in spring ecosystems.
+The ongoing research she will be involved in investigating the role of global change in spring ecosystems.